 EXPERIENCE / EDUCATION BERNARDO D. LIM Mr. Bernardo D. Lim, 71, was the General Manager for Finance of P.T.
 Bakrie Sumatra Plantations in Indonesia before he joined APC Group, Inc. He also assumed various positions in the firms he joined earlier: Vice President for Finance and Administration of Westinghouse Asia Controls Corporation and Cellophil Resources Corporation; Vice President and Treasurer of Atlantic Gulf & Pacific Company of Manila and AG&P Industrial Corporation; Vice President for Finance of Trans-Philippines Investment Corporation; Treasurer of Fluor Daniel/AG&P, Inc., Technoserve International Corporation, and Wire Rope Corporation of the Philippines; Director of Philippine Global Communications.
 D. Mr. Lim was also Controller of Philippine Iron Mines.
 He was previously the President of Aragorn Power and Energy Corp., Aragorn Coal and APC Mining.
 Mr. Lim holds a Bachelor of Science in Business Administration degree from the University of the Philippines.
 He is a Certified Public Accountant.
 Mr. Lim has been a Director since 2001.
 He retired from APC Group on March 31, 2014.
 TOMAS D. SANTOS Mr. Tomas D. Santos, 66, is an independent director of the Company from 6 June 2012 up to the present.
 He is also the President of Irvine Construction Corporation from 1994 to present.
 He is the owner of Shamu Marketing and the President of Filipino Chinese Youth Volunteer Fire Department, Inc. from 2011 to present.
 Mr. Santos holds a Bachelor of Science in Business Administration degree from the University of the East.
 LAURITO E. SERRANO Mr. Laurito E. Serrano, 58, is an independent director of the Company from 18 June 2013 up to the present.
 He is a Certified Public Accountant with a Master in Business Administration degree from the Harvard Graduate School of Business.
 His area of specialization is Financial Advisory and Corporate Finance.
 Mr. Serrano currently serves as independent director and Chairman of the Audit and Risk Management Committee of Atlas Consolidated Mining Development Corporation.
-He also serves as a director at Philippine Veterans Bank and a member of its Credit, Corporate Governance, and Audit Committees; an independent director of Travellers International Hotel Group and MJC Investments, Inc.; and a director of MRT Development Corporation, among others.
+He also serves as independent director of Pacific Online Systems Corp., MJC Investments Corporation, United Paragorn Mining Corporation and 2GO Group Inc.; and a director of MRT Development Corporation.
 Mr. Serrano is also a former partner of the Corporate Finance Consulting Group of SGV & Co.